-An extended payment plan is available from Tuition Management Systems, Inc. whereby students may spread payment of the full year student fees over 3 terms or 10 months starting August 15.
-There is a nominal application fee of \$55 per student for the ten-month extended payment plan, or \$40 for the three-term extended payment plan.
-Information about TMS can be obtained via their website, www.afford.com, or by calling 1-800-722-4867.
+An extended payment plan is available from Tuition Management Systems, Inc. whereby the parents or student may spread payment for the full year of student fees over the course of twelve months (starting May 2013), eleven months (starting June 2013), ten months (starting July 2013), nine months (starting August 2013), or eight months (starting September 2013).
+All extended payment plans start on the 15th of each month and end on April 15th, 2014.
+Single term payment plans are also available for students who start in winter and spring.
+There is a nominal fee of \$60 for the extended plans, and \$40 for single term plans.
+Information about TMS can be obtained via their website, www.afford.com/brynathyn, or by calling 1-800-722-4867.